demisto/content-docs/docs/integrations/parameter-types.md

 ## Important Note

-Once a parameter is set in an integration configuration, it is saved to the Cortex XSOAR database, so before changing an existing parameter you have to consider the existing values (backward compatibility).
+Once a parameter is set in an integration configuration, it is saved to the Cortex XSOAR database, so before changing an existing parameter, you have to consider the existing values (backward compatibility).